Homework Ideas for French German and Spanish Classrooms

 Getting students to re-do their work or completing it again themselves in a detention hasn’t really helped much.
 So, instead, I will be giving vocabulary learning homework, cultural research homework for French and German speaking countries, as well as listening tasks and preparation for the next lesson’s activities.
 This will take me little or no time to prepare, and should reduce students not completing the homework themselves, but also (hopefully!) have more impact on all students handing it in on time.

-As part of my homework activities for MFL preparations for next year, I have put together a list of twenty No Prep Low Prep Homework Activities for the MFL Classroom (541 downloads) which I am going to begin using from September.
+As part of my homework activities for MFL preparations for next year, I have put together a list of twenty No Prep Low Prep Homework Activities for the MFL Classroom.
+View the resource here to download > Click Here To Download The Low-Prep, No-Prep Homework Resource and begin using it today!
 It includes lots of low prep homework activities to try out.
 If you download the homework tasks handout, please do leave me a comment and let me know what you think!